browserengineering/book/book/accessibility.md

 out loud: [`gtts`][gtts] (which wraps the Google [text-to-speech API][tts]) and [`playsound`][playsound].
 You can install them using `pip3`:

-[^why-diff]: I think the reason is mainly historical, in that accessibility APIs and screen readers evolved first with operating systems, and before/in parallel with the development of browsers.
+[^why-diff]: I think the reason is partly historical, in that accessibility APIs and screen readers evolved first with operating systems, and before/in parallel with the development of browsers.
 These days, browsers are by far the most important app many users interact with (especially on desktop computers), so it makes more sense to consider such features core to a browser.
+(However, even though the browser may be most important app, screen reader users need a way to perform a variety of operating system actions such as logging in, typing in lock screens, and starting & navigating between applications.)

 [^os-pain]: Another reason is that it's quite a lot of work to directly integrate a browser with the accessibility APIs of each OS.
 Further, it's not